Jaimeloeuf/simpler-fetch/README.md

 ## Using the library
-`oof` stands for Object Oriented Fetch.
-This object oriented approach gives users a familiar chainable interface to build their API calls.
-Users create a new instance of the `oof` class for every API call and use the chainable methods to configure the API options to pass to `fetch` before making the fetch call.
+This library exports `oof`, which stands for Object Oriented Fetch.
+This object oriented builder pattern approach gives users a familiar chainable interface to build their API calls with chainable methods to configure API options for `fetch` before every API call.

-The `oof` class is the only exported value from the simpler-fetch module using a named export ([see here to understand why a named export is used despite this being the sole export](https://listed.to/@JJ/37419/named-exports-are-better-than-default-ones-mostly)).
+This library exports everything as [named exports](https://listed.to/@JJ/37419/named-exports-are-better-than-default-ones-mostly).

 See the [sample project provided](./sample/) for a full example on using `oof` and install it to play around with it.
 Below are some simpler examples to get you started quickly.